Last updated on May 14, 2025

 Manabarbs | Illustration by Jeff Miracola

 Your mana curve is one of the most important aspects of your deck.
-If your curve is way off what it should be then your deck will become inconsistent and you'll lose games to bad draws more often.
+If your curve is way off then your deck will be inconsistent and you'll lose games to mana screw or bad draws or more often.

 What is a Mana Curve?

-This is probably a question I could spend a whole article discussing, so let me give you the broad strokes.
-A deck’s mana curve is basically a term used to describe the distribution of your deck’s mana values.
+This question I deserves a whole article of discussion, so let me give you the broad strokes.
+A deck’s mana curve is basically a description of the distribution of your deck’s mana values.
 You should notice a curve if you sort your deck by mana value and lay all of the cards out in front of you with one pile for each mana value.
-The number of cards at each cost starts low, then increases, and then goes down as the mana costs increase.
+The number of cards at each mana cost generally starts low, then increases, and then goes down as the mana costs increase.

 This deck in particular has two free spells, seven 1-drops, 14 2-drops, 13 3-drops, and so on.
 The numbers start low before increasing to a peak over the 2- and 3-mana spots, after which it trails off.
 If you create a simple chart of these mana values, you get this: